Let’s get one thing straight.

 Finally, I work through my blocked time.

 I treat each block like an appointment: I start on time, then I focus on only that work and do my best to stay focused on that task until the work is complete or the time is complete.
 It’s an appointment to get work done, and it’s an effective time management tip.

 What about you?
 Tell me in the comments if you can use blocking to be more productive?

-To learn more about Flight Plans and Blocking time, read these short posts:
+For more time management tips and ideas, read these short posts: